phaserjs/phaser/README.md

 * Camera.position would return the view rectangles centerX/Y coordinates, instead of view.x/y (which is what Camera.x/y returns), so it has been updated to return view.x/y instead (thanks @kamparR #2120)
 * Passing a BitmapData to a TileSprite as a texture would fail if the BitmapData had not been previously added to the cache.
 It now uses the new frameData property (thanks @mzamateo @lucap86 #2380)
 * When setting a global volume for the SoundManager it would previously incorrectly calculate the volumes of AudioTag based Sound objects that were not played at volume 1.
 The new approach uses Sound.updateGlobalVolume which adjusts the Sound volume to be a percentage of the global volume.
 So if the global volume is 0.5 and the Sound volume is 0.5, the Sound will play with an actual volume of 0.25 (thanks @VitaZheltyakov #2325)
 * Sound.play when using an AudioTag would ignore the muted state of the SoundManager and play regardless.
-It now checks the SoundManager.mute state on play, and sets the volume accorindingly (thanks @brianbunch #2139)
+It now checks the SoundManager.mute state on play, and sets the volume accordingly (thanks @brianbunch #2139)
 * Graphics objects can now have a Physics Body directly attached to them, where-as before it would throw an error due to a lack of anchor property (thanks @NLilley #2400)
 * A Game Object with `fixedToCamera = true` that was then set for Input, and enabled for dragging from its center (`input.enableDrag(true)`) would throw an error upon being dragged (thanks @solusipse #2367)
 * P2.World.updateBoundsCollisionGroup wouldn't use the `boundsCollisionGroup` mask if you passed `true` as the argument, only if it was left undefined.
 * P2.World.updateBoundsCollisionGroup didn't set the `_boundsOwnGroup` private var, meaning the `World.setBounds` method wasn't able to restore previously set collision masks automatically (thanks @jmp909 #2183)
 * P2.World.setBounds has been re-written completely.
 If the World is resized it no longer removes the P2 body instances and re-creates them.
 Instead it checks to see which walls are required and then just moves the position of the shapes instead, or updates them, or creates or destroys them as required.
-This is far more efficnent, especially in a game which see's a lot of world bounds changes (i.e. resizes responsively in browser)
+This is far more efficient, especially in a game which sees a lot of world bounds changes (i.e. resizes responsively in browser)
+* BitmapText would throw an error if you passed in a number as the text property to the constructor.
+It worked if you used the text accessor directly because it cast the value to a string, but the constructor missed out this step (thanks @lewispollard #2429)

 ### Pixi Updates